Achievable logoAchievable logo

 Insuring Clause

-This section provides a summary of the coverage or agreement between the named insured and insurer.
-More specifically, it identifies the parties to the contract and lists the perils covered by the policy.
+This section summarizes the coverage agreement between the named insured and the insurer.
+It identifies the parties to the contract and lists the perils covered by the policy.

 Conditions